Melanie Sykes: Television

 On 13 September 2011, Sykes co-hosted the three-part series Missing Millions with Paul Heiney on ITV.

 In February 2014, BT Sport announced that Sykes would become part of their MotoGP team.
 Due to other work commitments, she left the channel in May 2014.

 In 2014, Sykes took part in the fourteenth series of I'm a Celebrity...Get Me Out of Here! where she finished in third place, behind runner-up Jake Quickenden and winner Carl Fogarty.

 In 2015, Sykes co-presented Humble Pie, a cookery series for Watch, alongside Marco Pierre White.
 On 4 April 2017, Sykes was confirmed as the new voice of Blind Date, taking over the role most famously held by Graham Skidmore in the original series.
 The show is broadcast on Saturday nights on Channel 5.

 In 2017, Sykes appeared on a "celebrity" charity edition of TV quiz show, The Chase.
 She departed early and did not make the final round.

 In March 2018, Sykes won Star Baker in Channel 4's The Great Stand Up to Cancer Bake Off.

 In 2021 Sykes alongside Joanna Page were the new presenters of BBC One's consumer series Shop Well for Less.

 In August 2021 it was announced that Sykes would be a competitor on BBC's Celebrity MasterChef.
 She progressed to the semi-final where she won Star Chef on the fourth day.
+Sykes revealed that a comment, during this period, from Celebrity MasterChef judge, Gregg Wallace, led her to end her career in the entertainment industry.